i-kulgu/qb-policejob/README.md

 - Target ped interactions (Robplayer, Tie / Untie, Kidnap - Escort and Cuff for policejob only)
 - Updated the evidence stash
 - Change the duty with the menu
-- You can comment on evidence bags
+- You can write comment on evidence bags

 ### Existing
 - Classical requirements like on duty/off duty, clothing, vehicle, stash etc.